Moovly/wordpress-plugin/readme.txt

 To create the Templates needed for this plugin to work, you currently do need a paid subscription for Moovly.
 A Free Trial does not cover this functionality.

+= I've updated and the plugin stopped working.
+What can I do?
+We've some random behavior on older when you update the plugin, it randomly stops working for your visitors.
+Disabling and re-activating this should solve it.
+This is also not unique to our plugin, but rather with more JavaScript heavy plugins like ours.

 == Changelog ==